Engineering Coral Seeding

 Collecting coral spawn by Reef Patrol

-We use nets especially designed to collect the coral spawn in the wild.
+We utilize specially designed nets to collect coral spawn in the wild, ensuring efficient coral spawning collection for restoration efforts.
 These special nets are constantly being refined to make them easier to use.
 A diver needs to handle several nets under water during the night dives of the spawning dates, easy handling is therefore key.
-We are also looking for new solutions to efficiently promote coral restoration, e.g. by combining different restoration approaches such as Coral Seeding with fragmentation.
-This involves the application of a newly developed Coral Tree Collector, that collects coral spawn from tree-nurseries for coral fragments.
+To advance coral reef restoration, we are developing innovative solutions that combine restoration techniques such as Coral Seeding with fragmentation.
+One such advancement is the Coral Tree Collector, a newly developed tool that gathers coral spawn from tree nurseries alongside coral fragments.

 Flat Design D2 Drawing Rev. 1.jpg